David Thomas (boxer)

-David John Thomas (29 August 1937 - October 1980) was a British boxer.
+David John Thomas (29 August 1937 - 31 October 1980) was a British boxer.

 Biography

 Thomas competed in the men's heavyweight event at the 1960 Summer Olympics.
 At the 1960 Summer Olympics, he lost to Josef Němec of Czechoslovakia.

-He also represented the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and won a silver medal in the -91 kg category.
+He also represented the England team during the boxing tournament at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and won a silver medal in the -91 kg category.

 Thomas was an Amateur Boxing Association of England three times heavyweight champion (1957, 1958, 1959) when boxing out of the Polytechnic Boxing Club.